The String Cheese Incident: 2014

 The band toured briefly in support of its album, including a free concert in Boulder and an appearance at Delfest in Cumberland, Maryland.

 2015

 In June 2015, the String Cheese Incident invited Skrillex, a well-known American electronic music artist, to jam with them at the Electric Forest festival.

 2016–2017

 The String Cheese Incident continued to tour, and released the "Believe" recording in 2017.

+2018

+The band toured in 2018 as well, with performances at Dillon Amphitheater, The Ride Festival, Red Rocks Amphitheatre & Electric Forest festival.
+They also headlined the Suwannee Hulaween festival.

+2019

+The band released a live compilation of their shows in 2018 titled "2018 Travelogue".
+It was a 4 disc set and was available for free download on Nugs.net.
+This was also the year of their 25th Anniversary and they chose to celebrate it with more touring across the USA.